Jean-Luc-Adams/Memory-Game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## My Notes

+I will occasionally update this project whenever my skills with JavaScript increase.
+It might seem done for now, but I will always update the game every chance I get!!!